pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 ## What mechanism should I use?
 Of the three mechanisms, you definitely shouldn't use the HTML event handler attributes — these are outdated, and bad practice, as mentioned above.

+The other two are relatively interchangeable, at least for simple uses:

+-   Event handler properties have less power and options, but better cross-browser compatibility (being supported as far back as Internet Explorer 8).
+You should probably start with these as you are learning.
+-   DOM Level 2 Events (`addEventListener()`, etc.) are more powerful, but can also become more complex and are less well supported (supported as far back as Internet Explorer 9).
+You should also experiment with these, and aim to use them where possible.

 ### Inline event handlers

 This style of event handlers is very rarely used today, due to its constraints, but it was the only way in the JavaScript early days: